 Procurement plans are updated on a rolling basis and gains identified and built into targets and plans.
-The Procurement Strategy was last updated in 2021/22 with the intention being to drive more value through enhanced category management.
-This is framed around our planned expenditure and contractual profile, and takes an outward look at best practice and expectations.
-This strategy will next be updated in Autumn 2024, and will reflect the changing requirements arising from the Procurement Act and associated legislation.
+The latest Procurement Strategy was updated during the year covering 2024-27 with the intention being to continually drive more value through enhanced category management and also update the organisation's approach to procurement in light of the changing requirements arising from the Procurement Act and associated legislation.
+This revised strategy is framed around our planned expenditure and contractual profile, and takes an outward look at best practice and expectations.